The Holocaust in Russia: The Holocaust in the RSFSR

 The Black Book of Soviet Jewry contains a section on occupied Russia, with testimonies about the Holocaust in Smolensk, Rostov-on-Don, Yessentuki, Kislovodsk and Stavropol among others.

-It is estimated by some that before the war, 130,000 Jews lived in parts of the RSFRS that would be later be occupied.
+It is estimated by some that before the war, 130,000 Jews lived in parts of the RSFSR that would be later be occupied.
 The majority evacuated eastward, and a report written by Einsatzgruppen mentions the massive flight.
-Most of the Jews who remained in occupied RSFSR territories with the advance of the Wehrmacht were murdered by the beginning of 1942, except for some in the southern areas who were murdered between spring 1942 and winter 1942-1943.
+Most of the Jews who remained in occupied RSFSR territories with the advance of the Wehrmacht were murdered by the beginning of 1942, except for some in the southern areas who were murdered between spring 1942 and winter 1942–1943.

 The YIVO encyclopedia places the number of Holocaust victims in the Russian Soviet Federated Socialist Republic at over 119,000.
 This is because while much of the local Jewish population escaped, many refugees from places further west fled to these areas, only for them to be captured later.
 According to this source, most Holocaust victims in the RSFSR were murdered in the areas of Rostov-on-Don, Krasnodar, Smolensk and Bryansk.